appiaries/sample-puzzle-android/README.md

-Puzzle Game App Demo for Appiaries
+Puzzle Game App Demo for Appiaries (Android)
 ===========================

 ## About This App